2019 – 2020 TRAVEL INFORMATION LETTER

 The EPBBA Travel Basketball Financial Program details are the following:

-- The Eden Prairie Boys Basketball Association will offer a scholarship program to cover the full cost of the current $300 travel fee and the base fee of $125 or $140 (depending on the grade) if the player is a recipient of a free or reduced school lunch.
+- The Eden Prairie Boys Basketball Association will offer a scholarship program to cover the full cost of the current of the travel fee and the base fee of $125 or $140 (depending on the grade) if the player is a recipient of a free or reduced school lunch.

 - If the parents decline to help at the EP Tournament, the $100 will be used to reimburse the EPBBA for the hiring of tournament workers.
 Deposit checks from players whose parents work their assigned shifts will be destroyed.